Hafid24/Trednding-repos/README.md

 ## Description
 This a simple one component react app that view the most trending repositories in Github and support pagination

+## why React.Js?
+I am frontend developer who's experienced only with react and I like it because it allows creating reusable UI components and it's fast and simple I guess.

 ## Available Scripts

 In the project directory, you can run: